 Even though we do not know the exact date when Jesus will return, we may celebrate and look forward to the Second Coming.
 We may celebrate his return on any date we choose, and it is possible to do so without becoming sidetracked with predictions and speculations about an exact date!

 The Bible does not command us to celebrate either the first coming or the return of Jesus Christ.
 However, believers and followers of the Lord are permitted to rejoice because of the significance and meaning of these two events.
 There can be no Second Coming without the first.
-We may celebrate his birth on any date we choose, and it is possible to do so without becoming sidetracked with irrelevant debate about the exact day of his birth.
+We may celebrate his birth on any date we choose, and it is possible to do so without becoming sidetracked with irrelevant debate about whether the date is “correct.”

-Regardless of when Jesus was actually born, our hearts overflow with thanksgiving and joy that God chose to send his Son into the world for our redemption and salvation.
-The gospel does not require the celebration of Christmas, nor for that matter, that any particular festival occasion be observed.
-On the other hand, I hope everyone also understands that there is no time that is "off limits" for us to meet together to celebrate the good things God has done for us through his Son.
+Regardless of when Jesus was actually born, we overflow with thanksgiving and joy that God chose to send his Son into the world for our redemption and salvation.
+The gospel does not require the celebration of Christmas, nor for that matter, any other festival.
+On the other hand, there is no time that is “off limits” for us to meet together to celebrate the good things God has done for us through his Son.
 In other words, the gospel does not forbid the observance of Christmas, either.

 It is fitting that we come together as Christian brothers and sisters to celebrate God’s love whenever we meet.
-Whether it be on Christian festivals such as Christmas and Easter, or some other annual occasions, we are free to joyfully give praise and honor to God as his beloved children.
+Whether it is on Christian festivals such as Christmas and Easter, or some other annual occasions, we are free to joyfully give praise and honor to God as his beloved children.
 Every celebration is an expression of our love and devotion to God.
-Let each of us learn how to celebrate "unto the Lord" without condemning those who do so in a different way.
+Let each of us learn how to worship our Lord without condemning those who do so in a different way.